Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

 - Do not mix with calcium-containing solutions or other intravenously administered drugs.

-- Prefilled syringes are for single use only.
+- Prefilled syringes are single-dose only.

 The recommended dose of Boniva Injection for the treatment of postmenopausal osteoporosis is 3 mg every 3 months administered intravenously over a period of 15 to 30 seconds.
 Do not administer more frequently than once every 3 months.